 The eleventh Charles Parker Day took place on Friday 4 April 2014 in the Studio Theatre at the new Library of Birmingham, with a concert the same evening at the CBSO Centre.
 Here is a brief report of the Day, an account of the concert, and some photographs of the event.

 The tenth Parker Day was held on 22 March 2013 at Salford University, Salford Quays.
 As it was the 50th anniversary of both On The Edge (about teenagers) and The Fight Game (about boxing) the event celebrated young people and sport on radio.
 See report

 The ninth Parker Day was held on 30 March 2012 at the University of Westminster and celebrated the 50th anniversary of The Body Blow – see full report by Andy Cartwright

 The eighth Charles Parker Day celebrated the 50th anniversary of The Big Hewer, the Radio Ballad about the mining industry, and was held in Newcastle-upon-Tyne – a city partly built on the profits of coal.
-The conference was organised by Andy Cartwright of Soundscape Productions and a Senior Lecturer in radio at the University of Sunderland.
 Click here for a full report and here for an audio report from the Radio Academy.